Beekeeping economics

 pollination economicsbee pollination value

-Winter Bee Management and the Cold Storage Revolution
+Winter Bee Management (How Cold Storage Changed Commercial Operations)

 Beekeeping economics

-Winter Bee Management and the Cold Storage Revolution
+Winter Bee Management (How Cold Storage Changed Commercial Operations)

 Commercial operations are putting bees in refrigerated warehouses at 40F for winter.
 Survival rates beat outdoor wintering.
 The bees don't seem to mind.